digitgopher/showdown-model/README.md

 <li> `sites` contains the code for a game simulater </li>
 </ul>

-Why in the world are you using php on the command line? *At one point in time I wanted to learn php.
+Why in the world are you using php on the command line? *Because I wanted to, and it works.
 Don't hate.*

 #### About the game itself
 In a nutshell: Play a game of baseball with a 20 sided die and special trading cards.